Speldosa/Speldosa.github.io/README.md

 - Migrate old blog posts that are good to the new site.
 - Write small summaries for each article.
 (Make it so that there is some kind of fold out text.)
 - Write small summaries for each essay.
-- Do a Swedish version of the site?
+- Do a Swedish version of the site.
 - Make items for "articles", "music", "movie", and "software".
 Include English and Swedish front matter to make it easier to edit.
-- Remake the logo (put a circle behind it consisting of my profile image?).
 - Create the Billie Jean segment from the Kling Kokos concert.